Registered Trademark Vs Unregistered Trademarks

 Is There An Unregistered Trademark Symbol?

-Yes, unregistered trade marks such as logos, phrases, images or similar are permitted to use the ™ symbol.
+Yes, unregistered trademarks such as logos, phrases, images or similar are permitted to use the ™ symbol.

 This helps to indicate that they are in fact being treated as trademarks even if the formal registration process has not been undertaken.
 Unregistered trademarks may not use the ® symbol.